Veo 3.1 Fast vs Kling O3

 Product shots (8.5 vs 8.0): Object rendering is Fast's specialty.
 Beauty bottles, fashion garments, supplement packaging, and food plating all benefit from the extra visual polish.
 When the product is the hero of the ad, Fast renders it with more photographic accuracy.

-Prompt accuracy (8.0 vs 8.0): Both models follow instructions equally well.
-The difference is what they do with those instructions — Fast renders objects better, Kling renders people better.
+Prompt accuracy: Tied at 8.5.
+The bigger contrast is what each model does with those instructions — Fast renders objects better, Kling renders people better.

 Where Kling O3 Wins

-Human realism (9.0 vs 7.5): The defining advantage.
-Kling's facial expressions, lip sync, skin textures, and eye movement are dramatically more natural.
-For UGC-style talking head ads — the format that dominates TikTok and Reels — this gap is the difference between an ad that converts and one that feels uncanny.
+Human realism (9.0 vs 8.5): Kling still leads, though the gap has narrowed.
+Its facial expressions, lip sync, skin textures, and eye movement are more natural.
+For UGC-style talking head ads — the format that dominates TikTok and Reels — Kling produces more convincing results, but Fast is now a credible second choice.

-Motion pacing (8.5 vs 7.0): Body movement, gestures, and camera tracking are significantly smoother.
-Fitness content, product demonstrations with hand motion, and any scene with complex human movement benefit substantially from Kling's motion quality.
+Motion pacing (8.5 vs 8.0): Body movement, gestures, and camera tracking are smoother.
+Fitness content, product demonstrations with hand motion, and any scene with complex human movement benefit from Kling's motion quality — though Fast has improved here too.

 Scene consistency (8.5 vs 8.0): Multi-person scenes stay coherent.
 People maintain their identity, position, and proportions throughout the clip.
 Podcasts, interviews, and two-person dialogue formats are Kling's strength.